 To learn more about these processes, please refer to the Q-Course book or Wikipedia.
 CMM is the Capability Maturity Model and it is the first quality development process that really works.
 CMMI is its successor, SPICE is the European brother of CMM, and BestCPI is mostly about German projects.

-Website Design Projects
+Small Static Website Projects

 This short series gives some ideas, not perfect solutions, about website design, website projects and some depending processes.
 The reader gets a distant point of view to reorganize his web projects using some possibly helpfull ideas.